Washington Square Park Arch

 In 2008, Dr. Forman retired, and Dr. Bruce Jones became Director of the Center on International Cooperation.
 Under Dr. Jones’s tenure, CIC has developed its work from a primarily UN-focus to a broader range of global issues and the political and policy solutions that work to solve multilateralism’s more intractable challenges.

-In January 2015, CIC’s third Director Sarah Cliffe continued the evolution, bringing a renewed focus on conflict and development to the Center that built on her landmark work in this field with the World Bank.
+From January 2015–May 2024, CIC’s third Director Sarah Cliffe continued the evolution, bringing a renewed focus on conflict and development to the Center that built on her landmark work in this field with the World Bank.
 In this period, CIC has supported more work on the linkage between economic, political and security issues, including the partnership between the UN and the IFIs.
-We have shifted our country work, including building the capacity of a partner think tank in the Democratic Republic of Congo and supporting country level results analysis in Syria, Western Africa, Indonesia, Costa Rica, and other partners.
-We have also launched and sustained a multi-stakeholder partnership comprised of 43 member states and more than 100 civil society partners, Pathfinders for Peaceful, Just and Inclusive Societies.
+CIC also shifted our country work, including building the capacity of a partner think tank in the Democratic Republic of Congo and supporting country level results analysis in Syria, Western Africa, Indonesia, Costa Rica, and other partners. have also launched and sustained a multi-stakeholder partnership comprised of 46 member states and more than 100 civil society partners, Pathfinders for Peaceful, Just and Inclusive Societies.

 At the time of its founding, CIC was comprised of three staff members.
 We now have 30 staff and more than 40 fellows and visiting scholars.

-Since its foundation, CIC has established itself as a leading policy research institution on fragile and crisis-affected states; multilateralism and global governance; crisis diplomacy, peace operations, and political missions; humanitarian crises, Afghanistan, and strategic mediation; and promotion of peace, justice, equality and inclusion in the Sustainable Development Goals.
+Since its foundation, CIC has established itself as a leading policy research institution on fragile and crisis-affected states; multilateralism and global governance; crisis diplomacy, peace operations, and political missions; humanitarian crises, Afghanistan, and strategic mediation; and promotion of peace, justice, equality and inclusion in the Sustainable Development Goals (SDG16+).

 We have been identified as one of the world’s leading think tanks on multilateralism for the last six years by the Global Go To Think Tank Index Report (2015-2020).